hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/introduction.md

 Play Shooter Arena to see what we'll be building.

-The rules of Shooter Arena is simple.
+The rules of Shooter Arena are simple.

 - There are two roles in each battle, `Shooter` and `Defender`.
 - The `Shooter` goes first and has to shoot some targets as fast as possible.
 These targets turn red.